dat-ecosystem-archive/dat-foundation-website/site/community/chat.md

 ---
-title: Connect
+title: Chat
-content: This is the connect landing page.
+content: This is the chat page.
 ---

 <Hero :text="$page.frontmatter.title" />